wp-plugins/catwalker/readme.txt

 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 0.8 =
+Introduces option to include a list of assigned attributes at the end of each post or page.

 = 0.7 =
 1. List on a page or post all the pages or posts belonging to a particular category (or other taxonomy term).